nathanmarianovsky/Trak/README.md

 The following is a list of features that are in the plans for future releases prior to a full release:
 * Application Logo.
 * Create application splash screen.
-* Addition/Removal/Update of Record Associations.
-	* A record association is meant to link two or more items across multiple categories.
-In example, an anime can typically be associated to light novels and manga.

 ## Application Files